adithya-s-k/AI-Engineering.academy/docs/LLM/TheoryBehindFinetuning/DPO.md

 1. A pre-trained language model, such as those available in the Hugging Face Transformers library ([Hugging Face's DPO Implementation](https://huggingface.co/docs/trl/en/dpo)).
 2. A dataset of prompts and pairs of responses with preferences, which can be collected through human annotation or existing datasets.
 3. Define the loss function as outlined, using libraries like PyTorch for gradient descent.
-4. Tune hyperparameters, including , based on validation performance.
+4. Tune hyperparameters, including $\beta$, based on validation performance.

-   β

 The thinking trace also mentions that the Hugging Face TRL library provides a DPO trainer, simplifying implementation for practitioners, as seen in their documentation ([Hugging Face's DPO Implementation](https://huggingface.co/docs/trl/en/dpo)).